burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 > This post requires basic knowledge about Shapes and Inline Cache.
 If you didn't read [V8 function optimization](/2019/08/v-8-function-optimization) it might be difficult to follow this one.

-Every time someones talk about "performance" in React it's usually about reconciler.
-It is important piece of react but we're going to focus on sth else today.
+Every time someones talk about "performance" in React it's usually about virtual DOM.
+It is important piece of react but we're going to focus on sth else today (still connected).

 ## Fibers

 In 2017 on F8 conference React announced major rewrite of their core algorithm.
 That's where `Fiber` comes from.
 But what that exactly is?

 A `Fiber` is work on a Component that needs to be done or was done. (another words "wrapper for processing").
 There are different ways to create Fibers but all of them have the same data structure (that's important for us).
-Those are only some of them:
+These are only some of them:

 ```javascript
 createWorkInProgress